ehorodyski-ionic/cap-tutorial-local-plugin/docs/native-ios.md

 }
 ```

-Unfortuantely, there is no way to obtain the orientation angle through the iOS APIs.
+Unfortunately, there is no way to obtain the orientation angle through the iOS APIs.
 That's OK, we can derive what those values should be by playing around with the [Screen Orientation Web API](https://developer.mozilla.org/en-US/docs/Web/API/ScreenOrientation/angle).
 Which is exactly what I did for you 😊

 Next, wire up the `orientation` method in `SwiftOrientationPlugin.swift` to call our implementation: